magento/magento2/app/code/Magento/QuoteAnalytics/README.md

 - `Magento_Quote`
 - `Magento_Analytics`

+This module does not introduce any database schema modifications or new data.

 For information about a module installation in Magento 2, see [Enable or disable modules](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-enable.html).

 ## Additional data